KivalM/actix-svelte-webapp/README.md

 ## Backend
  - Install Rust and Cargo
  - Install Diesel CLI (`cargo install diesel_cli --no-default-features --features postgres`)(make sure you have the postgres-libs installed)
+ - Cookie same site is set to strict when running in production mode.
- - Run `cargo run` to run the backend, the migrations will automatically apply.
+ - Run `ENV=prod cargo run --release` to run the backend, the migrations will automatically apply.
  - The backend will be running on `localhost:8000`
  - head to 'localhost:8000' to interact with the frontend